Qualytics/userguide/docs/technical-quick-start-guide.md

 1. **the application of a robust normality test:** this is applied to each numeric field to discover whether certain types of anomaly checks are applicable & bases its quality check recommendations upon that learning.
 2. **the generation of linear regression models:** this is automatically generated to fit any highly correlated fields in the same table.
 If a good fit model is identified, it's recorded as a predicting model for those correlated fields and used to identify future anomalies.

 Now that you have a deeper understanding of how our profiling operation works, you're ready to take action.
-To initiate a Profile Operation, navigate to the details of the specific datastore you've created.
+To initiate a Profile Operation, navigate to the details of the specific source datastore you've created.
 There, you'll find a step to start the Profile Operation.

 ## Initiating and Reviewing a [Scan](/userguide/glossary/#incremental-scan-operation) for [Anomalies](/userguide/glossary/#anomaly)